LimitedDelusions/cybercraftsecurity/README.md

 layout:default
 title:CyberCraft Security
 shortTitle:CyberCraft
-intro: Welcome!
-This is where the magic begins.
+intro: "Welcome!
+This is where the magic begins."
 ---